Beneficial Ownership Information Report: Guide to BOI Reporting Requirements and Meaning for Business Owners

 Company Applicant Example

 For example, Jill from Jill’s Auto LLC hired her friend Shay’s law firm to fill out all the required paperwork to form the business.
 Shay’s assistant drafts the documents and files them with Shay’s approval.
 In this situation, Shay and his assistant are both company applicants.
-Jill must include their information when she provides information to FinCEN.
+Jill must include their details when she provides information to FinCEN.

 Who is required to report company applicants?

-How is Beneficial Ownership Information going to be reported?
+How is Beneficial Ownership Information reported?

-As of January 1, 2024, use the FinCEN online portal or a third-party service, such as the Block Advisors Beneficial Ownership Information Reporting service, to file Beneficial Ownership Information (BOI).
+You may file a BOIR using the FinCEN online portal or a third-party service, such as the Block Advisors Beneficial Ownership Information Reporting service, to file Beneficial Ownership Information (BOI).

-Qualifying businesses are required to make one initial report to FinCEN.
+Qualifying businesses are required to make one initial Beneficial Ownership report to FinCEN.
 Additional amended reports are required when there is a change to the information provided, such as a change in ownership or to correct a mistake.
 Generally amended reports are required within 30 days of the change.

 When is the Beneficial Ownership Information report due?

-For example, Jill begins the process of filing her LLC, Jill’s Auto LLC, on June 1, 2024.
+Generally, for businesses created on or after January 1, 2024, the report are due within 90 days from when the business receives notice that its registration is effective by the state.
+For example, Jill begins filing her LLC, Jill’s Auto LLC, on June 1, 2024.
 Jill received notice that the state approved her registration, effective June 5, 2024.
 In this case, Jill has 90 days, until September 3, 2024, to report the information to FinCEN and avoid penalties.

 How much does it cost to file a Beneficial Owner report?

-- Willful failure to file a report
+1. Willful failure to file a report

-- Providing false information
+2. Providing false information

-- Unauthorized disclosure of information
+3. Unauthorized disclosure of information

 For failing to file a report or providing false information, individuals could be subject to a fine of $500 per day, up to $10,000, and up to 2 years in prison.